-"We may live in a man's world but Dr. Judi pressed me with the thought that women can play portant role in the prevention of Japan's aggree China.
-Although we are sympathetic with China' we continually aid and abet Japan in furthering he Because of the U. S. Japan is superior economically traditional perseverence and determination to profamily.
+"We may live in a man's world but Dr. Judd pressed me with the thought that women can light portant role in the prevention of Japan's aggree China.
+Although we are sympathetic with China we continually aid and abet Japan in furthering he Because of the U. S. Japan is superior economically out her aid Japan could certainly be overcome by out her aid Japan could certainly be overcome by traditional perseverence and determination to profamily.
 And so it is our material that is further downfall of a culture and a people.
-Japan's only s raw material is the U. S. with whom she exchanfor scrap iron.
-If women were made aware of the their unconscious demand for silk in their appart petrating a war, would they not realize the power in their hands, to save the destiny of a people, ao culture?
+Japan's only a raw material is the U. S. with whom she exchanfor scrap iron.
+If women were made aware of the their unconscious demand for silk in their appared to the profamily a way would they not realize the newer. petrating a war, would they not realize the power in their hands, to save the destiny of a people, a of culture?
 They must be enlightened!
-It should b known to them that every pair of stockings that i means four bullets for Japan and possibly four more murdered.
+It should known to them that every pair of stockings that means four bullets for Japan and possibly four more murdered.